Flotomate/product_docs/source/asset-management/asset-management-intro.rst

 much more which empower you to automate your entire IT Compliance and governance as per your needs.

-All in all, {Product} Asset Management system brings in simplicity, scalability, and robust features so that you can efficiently manage your IT Assets along with the cost of keeping them.
+All in all, Flotomate Asset Management system brings in simplicity, scalability, and robust features so that you can efficiently manage your IT Assets along with the cost of keeping them.